 - Design and Architecture

-- Humanities and Social Sciences (Anthropology, Philosophy, Writing, etc)
+- Humanities and Social Sciences (Anthropology, Philosophy, Sociology, etc)

 - Natural Sciences (Ecology, Hydrology, Biology, Geology, etc)